 "Dennis in her second role after a small part in SPLENDOR IN THE GRASS was absolutely right in a part that became the definitive Dennis role.
 The same cannot be said for Segal, who lacks the bulk and WASP look for Nick --- where was Robert Redford when Nichols needed him?. [sic] Burton and Taylor both took British Oscars for their work.
 Hiring Nichols (comedy partner of Elaine May) in his directorial debut was a risk because the former nightclub comic had done only lighter work.
 But the script is fueled by acid, sarcastic dialogue which his direction paces flawlessly, his sense of comic timing serving him well.
 The film was rehearsed like a play for three weeks before a camera ever turned.
 This also marked Lehman's debut as a producer.
 Strong stuff, intensely watchable, but definitely not for children."

 The film won Oscars for Best Actress (Taylor), Supporting Actress (Dennis), B&W Cinematography (Haskell Wexler), B&W Art Direction (Richard Sylbert), and B&W Costume Design (Irene Sharaff).
-It was also nominated for Best Picture, Director, Actor (Burton), Supporting Actor (Segal), Screenplay Adaptation, Editing, Original Music Score, and Sound.
+It was also nominated for Best Picture, Director, Actor (Burton), Supporting Actor (Segal), Screenplay Adaptation (Ernest Lehman), Editing (Sam O'Steen), Original Music Score (Alex North), and Sound (George Groves).

 Haskell Wexler, the film's Academy Award-winning director of photography, provides commentary about the film on the Warner Bros.
 DVD.
-If you have access to this new and wonderful technology, FilmFrog urges you to take advantage of the opportunity to view this film through a fascinating and different perspective.
+FilmFrog urges you to take advantage of the opportunity to view this film through a fascinating and different perspective.